psthomas/psthomas.github.io/_posts/2018-05-08-voting-power.md

 ---

 One interesting feature of the electoral college is that some states have more electoral votes per person than others.
-This, combined with the fact that some states swing between parties, means the importance of a vote varies considerably by location.
+This, combined with the fact that we have swing states, means the importance of a vote varies considerably by location.

 <figure style="text-align:center">
 	<a href="{{ site.baseurl }}/images/votepower/vpi2016.png"><img src="{{ site.baseurl }}/images/votepower/vpi2016.png"></a>